 Interest rate risk exists primarily with respect to our floating-rate peso and dollar denominated debt, which generally bear interest based on the TIIE or LIBOR, respectively.
 As a result, if the TIIE or LIBOR rates increase significantly, our ability to service our debt may be adversely affected.
-As of December 31, 2017, approximately 41% of our outstanding indebtedness bore interest at fixed rates and approximately 59% bore interest at floating rates.
+As of December 31, 2018, approximately 38% of our outstanding indebtedness bore interest at fixed rates and approximately 62% bore interest at floating rates.
+We constantly monitor the prospects of interest rates in pesos and US dollars, and analyze debt contracting at fixed rates or interest rate swaps to mitigate the risk of interest rate increases.